jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 16.2.
 Managing non-notifiable works

 * PAs may be created on an existing non-notifiable works record.
-    * Workstream to be set when creating the first PA.
+    * Workstream to be specified when creating the first PA and may be different to what was previously set in EToN.
     * The non-notifiable works reference number will not change.
 * See works statuses for more details on how works records are differentiated.